 - Provide opportunities for formal and informal recreational use by residents of all ages.
 This could be a shared recreational facility including sport fields, play structure, bike track, courts, swimming pool, or other options. - Provide tall deciduous trees for summer shade and winter solar access.
-When possible preserve and incorporate large existing trees at least 9 inches in diameter as a focal point of open spaces. - □ Enhance the usability of the space through the inclusion of elements including seating, outdoor lighting, weather protection and/or shade structures, and art, among other features. - □ Incorporate landscaping that receives at least 50% of its irrigation from harvested rainwater. - Provide opportunities for food cultivation include a community garden and/or incorporate cultivated species into the landscaping. - □ A maximum of 50% of common open space may be provided in a rooftop deck that includes shared amenities, weather protection, and landscaping, and is accessible to all residents. - A shared outdoor courtyard or shared street/ woonerf that is enfronted by individual entrances, windows, and balconies.
+When possible preserve and incorporate large existing trees at least 9 inches in diameter as a focal point of open spaces. - □ Enhance the usability of the space through the inclusion of elements including seating, outdoor lighting, weather protection and/or shade structures, and art, among other features. - □ Incorporate landscaping that receives at least 50% of its irrigation from harvested rainwater. - Provide opportunities for food cultivation include a community garden and/or incorporate cultivated species into the landscaping. - A maximum of 50% of common open space may be provided in a rooftop deck that includes shared amenities, weather protection, and landscaping, and is accessible to all residents. - □ A shared outdoor courtyard or shared street/ woonerf that is enfronted by individual entrances, windows, and balconies.
 There should be a combination of hardscape and landscaped space and/or planters.

-Shared open space is integral to this design and provides space for gathering or gardening, as well as preserving existing trees and wetland areas.
+Cottage Clusters have shared open space at the heart of their design, providing space for gathering or gardening, as well as preserving existing trees and wetland areas.